ezeahunanya/autotrader/readme.md

 '''
 Create a new environment and pip install the packages in the >>>>requirements.txt file.

-To run the scraper, change into the autotrader_scraper directory.
-Then run the following command from the command line:
+To run the scraper, change the working directory to 'autotrader_scraper' from the command line.
+Then run the following command:

 '''
 scrapy crawl autotrader